airi-utcn/airi-utcn/profile/README.md

 # Artificial Intelligence Research Institute - AIRi@UTCN

-Advancing research, innovation, and exploration in AI at the Technical University of Cluj-Napoca (UTCN)
+AI at the Technical University of Cluj-Napoca (UTCN)

 A nexus for collaborative research at the Technical University of Cluj-Napoca.